strvcom/dbt-workshop/chapters/03/documentation_tests.md

 # Documentation & tests - `_stg_[sourcename].yml`

-In the beginning of this course, we have created `stg_[sourcename].yml` file for each data source we have.
-These files provide a way to define the properties of dbt models (such as description and used tests) in a structured, human-readable format.
+To properly documentate and test our newly created models, we will create `_stg_[sourcename].yml` file for each data source we have (e.g. 1 file for jaffle_shop source data and 1 file for google_analytics data).
+These files are stored in **models/staging/[sourcename]** folder and provide a way to define the properties of dbt models (such as description and used tests) in a structured, human-readable format.

 For example, a typical YAML configuration file for a model might look something like this: